Thank you for reading our post, please rate this article at the end.

 Pocket Knives Vs. Other Types of Knives

-There are many different types of blades, and this will not be an exhaustive list by any means.
+There are many types of blades, and this list is not exhaustive.
 The purpose of this section is to go over knives that are similar to pocket knives and explain the differences.
 This will help clear up any confusion about the purposes of these various blades and may even help you choose the right one.

 Swiss Army Knives

-Likely the most famous of the blades on this list, the Swiss Army Knife is a cultural icon of Switzerland.
-These blades were originally designed in the late 1800s for Swiss soldiers, and they are more of a multi-tool than a full-blown knife, which makes them the most versatile option on this list.
+Likely the most famous blade on this list, the Swiss Army Knife is a cultural icon of Switzerland.
+These blades were originally designed in the late 1800s for Swiss soldiers and are more of a multi-tool than a full-blown knife, making them the most versatile option on this list.

 Remember that the Swiss Army Knife and a pocket knife serve two distinct roles, as it is unlikely that you will ever use a Swiss Army Knife to defend yourself.
 However, a few select Swiss Army Knife models can still be used as a defensive weapon in a tough situation.

 Regardless, the primary use of these products is versatility, as they can come equipped with dozens of tools.
-A typical Swiss Army Knife will often feature miniature scissors, a corkscrew, screwdrivers, tweezers, blades of varying lengths and styles, and much more.
+A typical Swiss Army Knife typically features miniature scissors, a corkscrew, screwdrivers, tweezers, blades of varying lengths and styles, and more.

-These knives are an excellent choice for anyone out of the house often and who needs access to a wide range of tools in a convenient package.
-Most of the time, a Swiss Army Knife won’t replace the need for a pocket knife, but it will rather go hand-in-hand with one as items that you should always keep on you.
+These knives are an excellent choice for anyone who is out of the house often and needs access to a wide range of tools in a convenient package.
+Most of the time, a Swiss Army Knife won’t replace a pocket knife, but it will go hand in hand with one as something you should always keep with you.

 Survival Knives

 Now, we get into knives that have a truly specialized use.
 Survival knives are optimized for use in the wilderness and other tough situations.
-Bringing one of these knives with you is crucial if you plan camping, hiking, or any other activity involving going out into the wild.
+Bringing one of these knives with you is crucial if you plan to go camping, hiking, or any other activity that takes you into the wild.

 Survival knives are not so much knives as they are tools that can facilitate your survival in the most desperate situations, so they are made to take a beating without failing.
 You will find that survival knives are the most durable of the common knife varieties that you will see available.

-Other than durability, survival knives also feature a versatile design that is useful in situations where you have to cut through a wide range of tough materials.
+In addition to durability, survival knives feature a versatile design that can cut through a wide range of tough materials.
 Whether you are trying to slice through some foliage or you need to use your knife to pry something, a survival knife will have you covered.

-Most knives of this type feature a rubberized grip with an ergonomic design to keep the blade in your hand even in the rain and in other tough conditions.
-These knives often feature a blade partly serrated for additional purchase on some substances.
+Most knives of this type feature a rubberized grip with an ergonomic design that keeps the blade in your hand even in the rain and other tough conditions.
+These knives often feature a partly serrated blade for additional purchase on certain substances.

 Kitchen Knives